jgarconi/Glassdoor_salary_scraper/README.md

 ![response](http://imgur.com/RlDhpbi.png)

-The web scraper will output a JSON with the name "[city name].json" in the same directory.
+The web scraper will output a JSON with the name "[city name].json" in the Data directory, it will also output a JSON with the name "allcities.json" that will include all the cities data.
 Each data point in the JSON corresponds to one salary on Glassdoor with attributes (company name, job title).